MartinT86/MartinT86.github.io/_posts/PUB2017-09-03-trunk-based-development-debate.md

 ### Sustainable pace

 By avoiding the large releases and gaps between deployments, trunk based development can definitely support a sustainable pace of development.
+The ideal is small incremental commits that you would always be happy for to go to live.

+## Presentation example

+To highlight the point we compared using Google slides to Microsoft powerpoint if there was more than one person preparing a presentation.

+Using Google slides that saves every small change to a shared document helps promote collaboration and communication.
+Compared to where if more than one person were working on the same Powerpoint presentation they would each keep their own copy, or branch, of the presentation.
+This could result in there being bigger gaps between each contributor seeing what the others are doing, resulting in confusion when the multiple presentations needed to be combined.

+## The rebrand problem

+One argument I have been presented with before is what I call the rebrand problem.
+The argument goes, when you are doing a big change such as rebranding a website then you need to do that work on a branch as you don't want to block releases for that amount of time.

 ## Conclusion